pulumi/docs/content/docs/intro/vs/chef_puppet_etc.md

 updating of your cloud infrastructure and applications, including virtual machines, containers, databases, hosted cloud services, and serverless functions.

-Pulumi uses real languages, much like these configuration management tools, to express your cloud requirements and desired infrastructure state.
+Pulumi uses expressive, general-purpose languages, much like some configuration management tools, to define cloud requirements and desired infrastructure state.
 The Pulumi tool then takes these descriptions and can manage multiple environments to ensure that your infrastructure is always up to date, either through its CLI or in a hosted CI/CD scenario.